senjapuri/Exploring-Affordability-for-Different-MSAs/README.md

 - **Numbeo Data 2023**: Commuting costs including taxi fares and gasoline prices.
 - **Zillow Research**: Typical home value data.

+You can find the dataset in this repository or view it [here](./Data.xlsx).

 ## Visual Data Insights: